SonyaMoisset/MOOC-PROJECT-Introduction-to-Project-Management-Principles-and-Practices/README.md

 ### 07/05/2016
 - Enrolled in the program
 - Finished Week 1 | Get Started! in Course 1 | Initiating and Planning Projects
+- Finished Week 2 | What is a Project? in Course 1 | Initiating and Planning Projects